rmrector/service.tweak.lastplayed/README.md

 you had just watched it again.
 "Remove one watch count" removes one from the play count and changes the last played time to a time between the current last played and date added.

-These context items require Kodi 16 Jarvis and above.

 ## Tweak last played time

 This feature changes the last played time for movies and episodes in the library to